 The addition of clover or other legumes is not recommended for orchard row middles.
 While they may provide additional nitrogen to the orchard, the release of that nitrogen is unpredictable.
 Legumes also can serve as reservoirs for tomato ringspot virus, which causes stem pitting in peaches and apple union necrosis in pome fruit.
 Clover can also attract pollinating insects into the orchard when insecticides are being applied causing them to be harmed.

-A relatively recent criterion of grass cultivar quality is the presence of endophytes.
-Endophyte-enhanced varieties are recommended over those without endophytes.
+Choose a grass cultivar that is endophyte-enhanced.
 Endophytes are fungi that live within the grass plant and deter certain turf insects from feeding.
 Some species and varieties have naturally high levels of endophytes.
 Penn State researchers have been evaluating these grasses primarily for use in ornamental nurseries.
 This research and other observations made around the state indicate that hard fescue, chewings fescue, creeping red fescue, and slow-growing, turf-type perennial ryegrass can be used with success in orchard row middles.
 Each type may contain many acceptable cultivars.
 New cultivars regularly become available; check with your local supplier.